manoastudentkitchen/manoastudentkitchen.github.io/index.md

 Inspired by [Steam tags](http://store.steampowered.com/tag/), we forewent the traditional categorization system and instead, implemented a system that allows users to define their own tags and upvote tags made by others.
 This allows for much more flexible and dynamic labelling for each recipe.

+# Initial User Study
+Users were asked to test out the application and fill in a google survey with their impressions of the app.
+The survey can be found [here](https://docs.google.com/a/hawaii.edu/forms/d/e/1FAIpQLSdcpuvIx5TKOppaZzYMD1fvZa9N7vGinH01oyP7V2GIjKyA2A/viewform).
+Overall the response to the app was positive.
+One user, a senior English major liked how it was easy to submit and edit recipes.
+Another, a Junior ACM major, liked the tag feature, but also wished there was more inter-user interaction in the form of favorites and bookmarks.

 # Developer Guide
 ## How to Install
 First clone the repository from [Github](https://github.com/manoastudentkitchen/manoastudentkitchen).
 Then cd into the app directory and type: